stackabletech/odbc-rs-sqlite/README.md

 The Driver currently spews unconfigurable logs to the console, so you will see all kinds of things on your console.

+Once `isql` has started the only command currently doing anything is `help` which lists the tables in the SQLite database.
+Also note: The program will log an error if your DB does not exist, but it will NOT (yet) fail as it should!

 ## Future / Help

 This is not an official Stackable product, and we have no immediate plans to develop this any further.